 - Teaching Arrangements

-- There are two sessions per week.
-Each lasts approximately 80 minutes.
+There are two sessions per week: one of 50 minutes, and one of approximately 80 minutes.
 Each session consists of some lecture and some in-class discussion.

 - Environmental Philosophy: From Theory to Practice by Sahotra Sarkar (2012) Wiley-Blackwell.